DATES

 28th May The Royal Shakespere Company - Set Build & Rehearsals

-This was the production build for the stage set of "The life and Times of Nicholas Nickleby"
+This was the production build for the stage set of "The life and Adventures of Nicholas Nickleby"

 5th June Average White Band